thephpleague/period/docs/4.0/definitions.md

 <p class="message-info">Since <code>version 4.4</code> all basic boundary types are supported by the library.</p>

 - **interval** - `Period` is a PHP implementation of a datetime interval which consists of:
 	- two datepoints;
 	- the duration between them;
 	- a boundary type.

+- **datepoint** - A position in time expressed as a `DateTimeImmutable` object.
 The starting datepoint is always less than or equal to the ending datepoint.

-- **datepoint** - A position in time expressed as a `DateTimeImmutable` object.

 - **duration** - The continuous portion of time between two datepoints expressed as a `DateInterval` object.
 The duration cannot be negative.

+- **boundary type** - An included datepoint means that the boundary datepoint itself is included in the interval as well, while an excluded datepoint means that the boundary datepoint is not included in the interval.
-- **boundary type** - The package supports inclusive and exclusive datepoint.
+The package supports included and excluded datepoint, thus, the following boundary types are supported:
-	- An inclusive starting datepoint is represented by `[`;
+	- included starting datepoint and excluded ending datepoint: `[start, end)`;
-	- An exclusive starting datepoint is represented by `(`;
+	- included starting datepoint and included ending datepoint : `[start, end]`;
-	- An inclusive ending datepoint is represented by `]`;
+	- excluded starting datepoint and included ending datepoint : `(start, end]`;
-	- An exclusive ending datepoint is represented by `)`;
+	- excluded starting datepoint and excluded ending datepoint : `(start, end)`;

+<p class="message-warning">infinite or unbounded intervals are not supported.</p>

 ## Arguments